ProjectOpenSourceStory/TheBook/README.md

 You're welcome to decline the offer though, we won't be mad.
 Once extended though it's always an open offer, so if you want to try it out, we're always interested!

+Any lead editors who abuse their privileges will have them removed, don't be naughty!

 ##Modifying
 This is the core to what makes POSS special as a story project.
 Instead of writing your own story, you are also completely welcome to change, modify, and update any currently existing stories as well.
 Simply follow all of the steps listed above in creating a story, but instead of creating a new folder, go into the folder of the story you wish to edit and... edit away!